Vladislav-Tsekov/Vladislav-Tsekov/README.md

 📚 Furthermore, I am fellow Lord of the Rings fan.
 I find immense joy in delving into the stories from Middle-earth and all around it.

-<h3 align="center">📋 Projects 📋</h3>

-<a href ="https://github.com/Vladislav-Tsekov/VehEvalu8">**VehEvalu8**</a> is a tool for analyzing used vehicles, offering a comprehensive evaluation of their investment potential and projecting anticipated returns (ROI), as well as other valuable information.
-The project harnesses actual market data, enabling users to make informed decisions.
-The project's name derives from "Vehicle Evaluate".

-<a href ="https://github.com/Vladislav-Tsekov/WebScraperV1">**WebScraperV1**</a> as it's name suggests - is a web scraper, used for gathering data that is essential for the proper functioning of "VehEvalu8".

-<a href ="https://github.com/Vladislav-Tsekov/Auto-Vault">**Auto-Vault**</a> was created from leftover data, collected from various websites while I was playing around with the idea of web scraping and crawling.
-It represents a huge dataset with over 40,000 car entries.

-**(TBA) TrackBuddy / TrailMate / or name-to-be-decided** will be an application that allows offroad riders to find clubs, schedule events, and meet fellow adrenaline junkies near them.

 <h3 align="center">👨‍💻 Tech Stack 👨‍💻</h3>

 <p align="center">